 A phone call should flag the account.
 However, to officially close the account, it’s smart to follow up in writing.
 Include the deceased person’s name, date of birth, date of death, Social Security number, address and credit card account number, as well as all your own contact information and your relationship to the deceased.

 Since credit card issuers handle the death of a cardholder in different ways, it’s important to confirm the necessary steps with each issuer separately.
-Some issuers, such as Discover, verify the death on their own and the account is cancelled upon notification.
+Some issuers, such as Discover, verify the death on their own and cancel the account upon notification.

-Bank of America, on the other hand, will route you to their estate services department, and assign you a case number and specialist to review a copy of the death certificate you provide.
-The bank may request additional documents, such as change of address or internal bank forms, depending on state law.
+Bank of America, on the other hand, will route you to their estate services department and assign you a case number and a specialist to review a copy of the death certificate you provide.
+The bank may request additional documents, such as a change of address or internal bank forms, depending on state law.
 On approval of these documents, account(s) may be opened and funds transferred to your account or disbursed per your instructions.
-You may need to open an estate account.
+You may even need to open an estate account.

 Settle accounts through the estate